codebystu/basic-blackjack/README.md

 ### Original wireframe design
 The simple gameplay area is small enough that it will not require any change for smaller screens such as tablets or mobile.
 ![visual wireframe](documents/bbjscreenwire.png)
-My initial mapping of the required javascript functionality
 ![javascript functions wireframe](documents/jsmodelwire.png)

 ## Features